YassineOurara/Face-Eyes_Detection/README.md

 # Face-Eyes_Detection

-Face and eyes detection using Tensorflow, Keras and OpenCV
+Face and eyes detection using Tensorflow, Keras and OpenCV.